petter-a/ai-ht24-project/README.md

 # Stock analysis

 The purpose of the project is to provide insights into the stock market.
-The vision is to develop a web-based dashboard that highlights various buy and sell signals, combining predictions with technical analysis.
+The vision is to develop a web-based dashboard that highlights various buy and sell signals, combining predictions with technical analysis to build a virtual portfolio with risk and value weigthed stocks.

 # Features